 Deals are always closed by people.
 No matter how you found each other.

-Here are 5 examples of bad networking that I remember because of what they didn’t do right.
+(I remember them because of what they didn’t do right.)

 It’s a Quick Pitch.
 Not your Biography